 I had this…

 Oh Manila, can you have a food chain selling this as well?

-I set a rule for myself: to have a satisfying meal throughout the trip, I was going to order the one I’m familiar with, like ramen, sushi, tempura, takoyaki and etc. But this time, I have ordered Eel.
-My first time to try a new one, and my friend gave me assurance that it was good, so I go for it.
+I set a rule for myself: to have a satisfying meal throughout the trip, I was going to order the one I’m familiar with, like ramen, sushi, tempura, takoyaki, etc. But this time, I have ordered Eel.
+It was my first time trying a new one, and my friend gave me assurance that it was good, so I went for it.
 It was not just good, it was deliciously good.

 This is where I bought my babies.

 My plan was to bring home any items of mameshiba, but I failed.
 I asked where I could find one, but the vendor said “It was hard to find because it’s already old.” 🙁 Sadly.
 But hey, I got Koro Sensei from Assassination Classroom.
 How did I find him?
 A group of students unanimously say “So Kawaii” while pointing at Koro Sensei. .

 Because I felt so sick, I didn’t join Maine to meet his travbuddy friend.
 Apparently, we didn’t get to experience the revolving sushi!
 Too bad, isn’t it?
 I’m not feeling well and even bought a 1000 yen worth of medicine to make me feel better.
 I knew my immune system was working on it because I felt so hot.
 Thank you, my little minions inside me.
 You rock!
 We had an assumption that it was hay fever, since I’m okay when we left Manila.
 So I did a little research about it when we got home.
 Symptoms include: